tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/sparse_ops.md

 ##### Returns:

-  A dense tensor with shape `sp_input.shape` and values specified by the non-empty values in `sp_input`.
+  A dense tensor with shape `sp_input.dense_shape` and values specified by the non-empty values in `sp_input`.
 Indices not in `sp_input` are assigned `default_value`.